fernandezvara/urltester-bot/README.md

 # Changes:

+0.3.1:

+- Payload refactor, payload operations are done on the handler instead of all commands code
+- Added '/command help' with a longer explanation for each command.

 0.3.0:

-- Problems now explain the failure
+- Problems now explain the failure that triggered the alert
 - Markdown messages updated

 0.2.1: